Buddhism and LGBTQ: Tibetan Buddhism

+The 14th Dalai Lama cited the Indian Buddhist texts of Vasubandhu, Asanga, and Ashvaghosha as his sources concerning what constitutes inappropriate sexual behavior.
 The Dalai Lama has also stated that any sex other than penis-vagina intercourse with one's own monogamous partner, including oral sex, anal sex, and masturbation is improper from the Buddhist perspective.
 In his 1996 book Beyond Dogma, he states, "A sexual act is deemed proper when the couples use the organs intended for sexual intercourse and nothing else... homosexuality, whether it is between men or between women, is not improper in itself.
 What is improper is the use of organs already defined as inappropriate for sexual contact."

-The Dalai Lama cited the Indian Buddhist texts of Vasubandhu, Asanga, and Ashvaghosha as his sources concerning what constitutes inappropriate sexual behavior.
 In 1997 he stated: "Sexual organs were created for reproduction between the male element and the female element — and everything that deviates from that is not acceptable from a Buddhist point of view."
 The Dalai Lama has repeatedly said to LGBT groups that he can't rewrite the texts.
 He thinks that this is the type of issue that would need to be discussed by a council of Buddhist elders from all Buddhist traditions.